avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

   - Add a route to the Internet Gateway (0.0.0.0/0) in the route table, directing internet-bound traffic to the Internet Gateway.
   - Associate the route table with the subnet(s) that need internet access.
+- NAT Gateway is a fully managed service by AWS, providing higher bandwidth, high availability, and simplified administration for outbound internet connectivity from private subnets.
+It is designed to be scalable and removes the operational overhead associated with managing NAT Instances.

 ![VPC Overview](../images/vpc-002.svg)